fairanswers/fair_flow/README.md

 In order to be a helpful tool for non-programmers, we'll need a snazzy front end that makes it easy to:
 *  Declare nodes and Edges (and their attributes)
 *  Use the RESTful interface to CRUD processes

 I took a first cut at a front-end and put it up at http://github.com/fairanswers/fair_flow_example .
-Download and run it, if you haven't already, and try it out.

 # Installation